EZO Logo

 Reporting

 License reporting is one of the most important features of the software license management process.
-With it, you can track all the licenses across your company, their renewal dates, vendors, users, and software state.
+With it, you can track software license inventory across your company, their renewal dates, vendors, users, and software state.
 It helps you understand the need for upgrades and how you can overcome any existing gaps in your software landscape.

 License reconciliation

-You can update license reports manually anytime, while some SLM software automatically update them every 24 hours.
+You can update license reports manually anytime, while some SLM software automatically updates them every 24 hours.
 This keeps you informed of the latest software versions.
-In addition, as the terms and conditions outlined by the vendor change over time, you get access to the latest terms and agreements.
+In addition, as the terms and conditions outlined by the vendor change over time, you get access to the latest terms and agreements

 Alert notifications